KevinGimbel/kevingimbel.github.io-old/jekyll-guide/the-end.md

 prev_page: /jekyll-guide/layouts
 ---

 By now you should now a bit about Jekyll and how it works.
-It's always a great idea to look around for Github hosted Jekyll blogs so you can see how others create their blogs.
+It's always a great idea to look around for GitHub hosted Jekyll blogs so you can see how others create their blogs.

 There is also an [Online Editor for Jekyll](http://prose.io/) so you don't need to write your posts with a Text Editor. (via [erikschwartz.net](http://erikschwartz.net/jekyll-for-the-masses/), contributed by [Felix De Montis](https://github.com/dervondenbergen))

-The last thing we need to do is publishing the brand-new Jekyll page to Github.
-You can use their Apps for [Windows](http://windows.github.com/) or [Mac OS](http://mac.github.com/) to push your site to Github or do it via command line.
+The last thing we need to do is publishing the brand-new Jekyll page to GitHub.
+You can use their Apps for [Windows](http://windows.github.com/) or [Mac OS](http://mac.github.com/) to push your site to GitHub or do it via command line.
 (Don't be afraid, it's actually not that complicated!)

-If you've [Git]() installed you can skip to "Pushing to Github", if not you'll need to install it first.
+If you've [Git]() installed you can skip to "Pushing to GitHub", if not you'll need to install it first.
 You can read the installation guide if you're not using Ubuntu [here](http://git-scm.com/book/en/Getting-Started-Installing-Git).

 {% highlight bash %}
 $ sudo apt-get install git